-US job openings fell slightly in November yet still high
+US job openings stayed high in sign of economic resilience

-WASHINGTON (AP) — U.S. job openings slipped in November but remained high suggesting businesses remain determined to add workers, a blow to the Federal Reserve’s efforts to cool hiring and wage gains.
+WASHINGTON (AP) — U.S. job openings slipped in November but remained high, suggesting businesses are still determined to add workers, a blow to the Federal Reserve’s efforts to cool hiring and wage gains.

 There were 10.46 million job vacancies on the last day of November, down slightly from 10.51 million in October, the Labor Department said Wednesday.
-That’s down from a peak of 11.9 million in March.
+Openings peaked at 11.9 million in March.

 Yet the figures show there are nearly 1.8 jobs for every unemployed person, down from a peak of 2 but historically very high.
 Before the pandemic, there were usually more unemployed people than jobs.

+And the high number of vacancies suggest the Fed will continue raising its benchmark interest rate at its coming meetings to quell inflation.
+Those higher rates will also raise the cost of mortgages, auto loans and other consumer and business borrowing.

+“For Fed officials, these data support the view that rates need to move higher and will need to stay high for some time, to soften labor market conditions and lower prices back to target,” said Rubeela Farooqi, chief U.S. economist at High Frequency Economics, a consulting firm.

 In another key metric, the number of people quitting their job rose to 4.2 million, up from about 4 million in October.
-That is below record peaks of roughly 4.6 million quits late last year, but is still historically high.
+That is below a record of roughly 4.6 million quits late last year, but is still elevated.
 Workers typically quit a job for higher pay in new positions.
 When many Americans quit, it can force businesses to pay more to keep their workers.

 The Federal Reserve is closely monitoring the figures on job openings and quits for signals about the strength of the job market.
-More quitting suggests there are still plenty of businesses, desperate to hire, that are still offering higher pay to lure workers from their current jobs.
+More quitting suggests there are still plenty of businesses, desperate to hire, that are offering higher pay to lure workers from their current jobs.

 That runs counter to the Fed’s goal of slowing hiring and the economy in order to bring down inflation.
 Price gains have weakened in recent months but inflation was still high at 7.1% in November compared with a year ago.